owlburtoe/owlburtoe.github.io/index.md

 ## What I work on

-- Kubernetes and containerized services at home
+- Kubernetes and containerized services
 - NFS-backed storage and backup workflows
 - Reverse proxy and DNS automation with Cloudflare and Nginx Proxy Manager
 - Single sign-on and OIDC with Authentik
-- A growing stack of self hosted apps for media, photos, books, and automation
+- A growing stack of self-hosted apps for media, photos, books, and automation

 ---

 ## Architecture

-My homelab infrastructure environment.
+I document my homelab like a real environment, not just a pile of containers.

 👉 [See my infrastructure diagram](infrastructure.md)